Jaturu/kea-docker/README.md

 ## Examples

 Here are some example commands to run Kea images.
 Please modify them for your system, and provide configuration files in volumes.
+We recommend looking at working setup in kea-compose.

-Creating MacVlan network to use with the containers.
+Creating IPVlan network to use with the containers.
 ```
-docker network create --driver macvlan --opt parent=enp0s2 macvlan0
+docker network create --driver ipvlan --opt parent=enp0s2 ipvlan0
 ```

 Kea DHCP v4 with all volumes: